RuedigerVoigt/exoskeleton/README.md

 That creates a need for a crawler / scraper that avoids too high loads on the connection, but runs permanently and fault tolerant to ultimately download all files.

 Exoskeleton is a python framework that aims for that goal.
-It has three main functionalities:
+It has four main functionalities:
 * Managing a download queue within a SQL database.
 * Working through that queue by downloading files to disk and page source code into a database table.
+* Avoid processing the same URL more than once.
 * Sending progress reports to the admin.

 To analyze the content of a page I recommend the [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/ "beautiful soup project homepage") package.